Recurrence recovery in heterogeneous Fermi--Pasta--Ulam--Tsingou systems: Introduction

 \section{Introduction}

-The Fermi--Pasta--Ulam--Tsingou (FPUT) system has been studied widely since the original investigation of one-dimensional (1D) FPUT systems in the 1950s~\cite{Fermi1955,Dauxois2005,Flach2005,Miloshevich2009,Midtvedt2014,Lvov2018,Lewis2018,Kuzkin2020}.
-A 1D FPUT system consists of a chain of harmonic oscillators that are coupled to each other by nonlinear springs.
-In the original FPUT numerical experiments~\cite{Fermi1955}, the system was excited in the first mode, with the expectation that the energy of the first mode would spread to higher modes and lead to equipartition of energy among the modes.
-Instead, however, it was observed numerically that the energy eventually returned to the first mode after initially spreading to higher modes.
-Based on these pioneering numerical computations, it also seemed that such ``recurrence'' of energies may continue indefinitely.
-Numerous studies have investigated this seemingly paradoxical recurrence \cite{Tuck1972,Berman2005,Zabusky1965,VanSimaeys2001}, and researchers have even observed very long ``superecurrences'' in numerical studies of FPUT systems~\cite{Tuck1972,Pace2019}
+Since the original investigation of the one-dimensional (1D) Fermi--Pasta--Ulam--Tsingou (FPUT) system in the 1950s, there have been numerous studies of FPUT arrays~\cite{Fermi1955,Dauxois2005,Flach2005,Miloshevich2009,Midtvedt2014,Lvov2018,Lewis2018,Kuzkin2020}.
+A 1D FPUT system consists of {an array} of harmonic oscillators that are coupled to each other by nonlinear springs.
+In the original FPUT numerical experiments~\cite{Fermi1955}, Fermi et al. excited the system in the first (i.e., lowest-frequency) mode of the corresponding linear part of the array, with the expectation that the energy of the first mode would spread to higher modes and eventually lead to equipartition of energy among the modes.
+Instead, however, {they observed} that the energy eventually returned to the first mode after initially spreading to higher modes.
+Based on these pioneering numerical computations, it seemed that such energy ``recurrence'' may continue indefinitely.
+Numerous studies have examined this seemingly paradoxical recurrence~\cite{Zabusky1965,Tuck1972,VanSimaeys2001,Berman2005,Pace2019}, and researchers have even observed very long ``superecurrences'' in numerical studies of FPUT systems~\cite{Tuck1972,Pace2019}.

 Despite the wealth of theoretical and computational studies of FPUT systems, there are very few studies of such systems in laboratory experiments~\cite{Goossens2019,Pierangeli2018}.
-One possible reason for this, as discussed in the numerical study of Nelson et al.~\cite{Nelson2018}, is the inherent variability of objects in real life.
-It is very difficult to build homogeneous elements for laboratory experiments, so one can expect individual oscillators to have heterogeneities even when one attempts to make them homogeneous.
-Nevertheless, most of studies of FPUT systems use homogeneous oscillators arrays, with all oscillators assumed to be identical.
+As discussed in the numerical study of Nelson et al.~\cite{Nelson2018}, one possible reason for this is the inherent variability of objects in real life.
+It is very difficult to manufacture homogeneous elements for laboratory experiments, so one can expect individual oscillators to have heterogeneities even when one attempts to make them homogeneous.
+Nevertheless, most studies of FPUT systems have considered homogeneous oscillators arrays, with all oscillators assumed to be identical.